 I see you have a series called Copper Ridge, and there are a lot of books in it.
 Do I need to read them in order?

 You really don’t need to read the series in order.
 Each one has a complete story and HEA, and each is about a different couple.
 Each ‘group’ does follow the progression of a particular family/friend group, and there are crossover characters.
 I have these groups broken down on the website, so that if you want to read every book featuring the Garrett family, it’s easy to find.
-I also have the order listed.
+You can check out groupings here.
+I also have the order listed here.

 How long does it take for Harlequin (Mills and Boon) to respond to a submission?